Need an EPC in Harpenden?

 More Info

 If your property is currently an F or G it cannot legally be let on a new rental.
-Should there be an existing tenant in the property and the rating is lower than an E, then the landlord has got to take steps to get the rating up to an E.
+Should there be an existing tenant in the property and the rating is lower than an E, then the landlord has to take steps to get the rating up to an E.

 How To Find If You Have A Valid EPC